-Analysis of Multistage Hybrid Powertrains using Multistage Mixed-Integer Trajectory Optimization 2020-01-0274
+Analysis of Multistage Hybrid Powertrains Using Multistage Mixed-Integer Trajectory Optimization 2020-01-0274

-In this paper, we describe a multistage mixed-integer trajectory optimization methodology that allows design engineers to rapidly perform performance analyses of complex powertrains.
-The method can generate optimal input signals for both continuous (engine torque or motor power) and discrete (engine on/off or gear selection) degrees of freedom for a given scenario.
+In this paper, we describe a multistage mixed integer trajectory optimization methodology that allows design engineers to rapidly perform performance analyses of complex powertrains.
+The methodology can generate optimal input signals for both continuous (engine torque or motor power) and discrete (engine on/off or gear selection) degrees of freedom for a given scenario.
 Moreover, the method is computationally efficient; it exploits characteristics of powertrain control problems, builds on existing nonlinear programming solvers and is highly parallelizable.
 We illustrate the utility of this technique by applying it to a Toyota multistage hybrid powertrain of the type used in 2018 LC500h vehicles.
 We consider several driving scenarios and perform a jerk/acceleration time tradeoff study.
 Our results indicate that the proposed methodology is effective for performing these kinds of analyses.

 Huayi Li, Dominic Liao-McPherson, Ilya Kolmanovsky, Shinhoon Kim, Ken Butts

 University of Michigan - Ann Arbor, Toyota Motor North America R&D